 Quick, but hardcore cleaning tip for removing pink mold:

-Put on the eye protection, gloves, and mask before you start the cleaning process.
+Put on the eye protection, gloves and mask before you start cleaning.

 Throw out everything that has absorbed water and become moldy; carpets, books, papers, clothing, and so on.

-Scrub all non-porous surface, such as, metals, plastics, solid wood, and concrete with a detergent and water mix.
-Clean up your wash water with a shop vac or sponge.
+Scrub all non-porous surface, such as, metals, plastics, solid wood and concrete with a detergent and water mix.
+Clean up your wash water with a wet shop vac or sponge.

 Make a solution of 10 percent bleach with water.
-Spray this disinfectant on the same non-pouous surfaces and let set for 10 minutes before rinsing with clean water.
-Again, vacuum or sponge up excess water.
+Spray this disinfectant on the same non-pouous surfaces and let it set for 10 minutes.
+Rinse, then vacuum or sponge up excess water.

 Keep an eye on the cleaned surfaces for a couple days for any signs of new mold growth.
 Keep the dehumidifier or fan running until your basement or cellar is dry.